 Good morning.
-My name is Julia Tarver Mason Wood and I am the private counsel for Abdul Rahman Shalabi.
-Thank you for the opportunity to represent Mr. Shalabi in this review process.
+My name is Julia Tarver Mason-Wood and I am the private counsel for Abdul Rahman Shalabi.
+Thank you so much for this opportunity to represent Mr. Shalabi in this review process.

-I have represented Mr. Shalabi, on a pro bono basis, for almost a decade and have had numerous in-person meetings and telephone calls with him over the years.
-Mr. Shalabi is no longer the young man in his twenties who left his home and family in Saudi Arabia and went to Afghanistan.
+I have represented Mr. Shalabi on a pro bono basis for almost a decade.
+I've had numerous in-person and telephonic calls with him over the years.
+Mr. Shalabi is no longer the young man in his early twenties who left his home and family in Saudi Arabia and went to Afghanistan.
 Today, as he approaches his 40th birthday, he seems much older than his 40 years.
 Yet even in his ailing physical health, he is intent to turn a corner in his life and now wants nothing more but to return to live in peace with his mother, sisters and brothers in Saudi Arabia.

 Through our written submission and our discussion with you today, I hope that you will see a man who has matured from his youthful past and is ready to turn the page.
-I want to emphasize at the outset that Mr. Shalabi believes in the Periodic Review Board process and has been eager to participate since he first learned that he was notified for a hearing.
-Over the past few months, he has worked diligently and patiently with his Personal Representatives and us to prepare for today's hearing.
+I want to emphasize at the outset that Mr. Shalabi believes in the periodic review board process and has been eager to participate since he first learned that he was notified for a hearing.
+Over the past few months, he has worked diligently and patiently with his personal representatives and with us to prepare for today's hearing.

 More than anything else, Mr. Shalabi desires to return home to his family in Saudi Arabia to be reunited with his mother, two brothers and three sisters.
-From the very first telephone call that Mr. Shalabi had to tell his family that he had been scheduled for a PRB hearing before this body, several family members set out immediately to write letters enthusiastically supporting his transfer home.
+From the very first phone call that Mr. Shalabi had to tell his family that he had been scheduled for a PRB hearing before this body, several family members set out immediately to write letters enthusiastically supporting his transfer home.
 As you can see from their moving statements, Mr. Shalabi is very close with his family, particularly his mother, and they fully support his transition home.
 This support will enable Mr. Shalabi to lead a peaceful and productive life when he returns.
-His oldest brother has already registered and furnished an apartment for Mr. Shalabi and his younger brother, are the owners of successful real estate and construction businesses and they intend to employ Mr. Shalabi as soon as he is ready to begin work.
-Additionally, Mr. Shalabi's mother and sister are devoted to finding him a suitable wife, so that he can realize his dream of getting married and having children.
+His oldest brother has already registered and furnished an apartment for him.
+And his brother and his younger brother are the owners of successful real estate and construction businesses, and they intend to employ Mr. Shalabi as soon as he is able and ready to begin work.
+Additionally, Mr. Shalabi's mother and sister are devoted to finding him a suitable wife, so that he can realize his dream of getting married and just having children.

-Now, these aren't just the words of a hopeful family.
-Or a naïve family.
-These are assurances that you can trust from a family with a proven track record.
-Back in November 2007, Mr. Shalabi's own nephew, Sultan Ahmed Dirdeer Musa Al Uwaydha (ISN 059), was repatriated to Saudi Arabia.
-With the support of Mr. Shalabi's family, Mr. Uwaydha graduated from the Saudi Arabia Rehabilitation Care Program, got married, and started his own family.
+Now, these aren't just the words of a hopeful family or a naïve family.
+These are assurances you can trust from a family with a proven track record.
+Back in November 2007, Mr. Shalabi's own nephew, Sultan Ahmed Dirdeer Musa Al Uwaydha, ISN 059, was repatriated from Guantanamo to Saudi Arabia.
+With the support of Mr. Shalabi's own family, Mr. Uwaydha graduated from the Saudi Rehabilitation Care Program, got married, and started his own family.
 In Mr. Shalabi's own words, his nephew received a chance at a peaceful life, took it, and does not look back.
 Mr. Shalabi is hopeful for the same opportunity, and I urge the Board to strongly take into account the demonstrated success of Mr. Shalabi's family and the Saudi rehabilitation program in preventing Mr. Uwaydha from engaging in any hostile activities after his release.